itzmeanjan/merklize-blake3/README.md

 ## Benchmark(s)

 For benchmarking OpenCL accelerated Binary Merklization implementation using 2-to-1 BLAKE3 hashing, I set up random input byte array of size {32 MB, 64 MB, ...
 1GB}, which are interpreted as contiguous blocks of 32 little endian bytes, making {2 ^ 20, 2 ^ 21, ...
 2 ^ 25} -many leaf nodes of Binary Merkle Tree.
 Now, with multiple kernel dispatch rounds all (N - 1) -many intermediate nodes of Binary Merkle Tree with N -many leaf nodes are computed, which are then interpreted as little endian bytes making `cl_uint` -> `cl_uchar[4]`.
-In following tables, time column denotes how long does it take to complete execution of all kernels which are dispatched in multiple rounds during Binary Merklization.

-> Note, following time column don't include host to device or device to host data transfer cost.
+In following results, I show how much time was spent on executing kernels ( because multiple rounds of them are dispatched ), how much time spent on transferring input bytes to device & also how long does it take to transfer back intermediate node bytes from device to host, all seperately.
+Their real life execution may overlap, because data dependency graph allows that & I've explicitly enabled **OUT_OF_ORDER** execution of commands.

 Command used for running benchmark